Transcript: Out of the Lab Onto the Track

-And once the researchers were actually able to take muscle biopsies from people before and after, and provide proof, earlier this year, that mitochondrial efficiency, human energy production could be improved; they finally won over the scientific establishment.
+And once the researchers were actually able to take muscle biopsies from people before and after, and finally provide proof that mitochondrial efficiency (human energy production) could be improved, they finally won over the scientific establishment.
 A toast to health and performance.

 The media echoed the praise… complete with even more atrocious puns.